feature-engine/feature_engine/docs/creation/CombineWithReferenceFeature.rst

 Example
 -------

-CombineWithReferenceFeature() applies basic binary operations to multiple features, returning one or more additional features as a result.
-That is, it substracts or divides of a group of variables and returns the result into new variables.
+CombineWithReferenceFeature() combines a group of variables with a group of reference variables utilizing basic mathematical operations (subtraction, division, addition and multiplication), returning one or more additional features in the dataframe as a result.

 In this example, we subtract 2 variables from the house prices dataset.